lucywyman/blog/source/content/bucket-list-part-2.rst

 post.
 So, instead, I'm writing Bucket List Part 2 to include the more fun (and more achievable) things I want to do before I die.

-* Sing karaoke
+* ☐ Sing karaoke
-* Take a dance class
+* ☐ Take a dance class
-* Get a massage (I know I will eventually do this, but I keep putting it off.
+* ☐ Get a massage (I know I will eventually do this, but I keep putting it off.
 I need to stop and just do it)
-* Have a crossword published in the New York Times
+* ☐ Have a crossword published in the New York Times
-* Take a photography class (in person!)
+* ☐ Take a photography class (in person!)
+* ☐ Hike a Camino in Europe

 .. _my super boring bucket list: http://blog.lucywyman.me/my-bucket-list.html